cncf/tag-env-sustainability/website/content/en/blog/2024-05-30-cncf-cloud-native-sustainability-week-2024-is-underway-and-why-you-should-care.md

 If you would like to relive the highlights of the Cloud Native Sustainability Week 2023 and hear some significant testimonials about the event, check out the [following video](https://youtu.be/ezGSYtvQH2c?si=3q-USUPyLVjBq9wH).
 This video gathers the experiences of participants and organizers, offering an inspiring look at the conducted activities and highlighting the most memorable moments from the event.
 We’ve also published a blog post wrapping up the CNCF Cloud Native Sustainability Week 2023: [Cloud Native Sustainability Week 2023 - putting sustainability on the community radar](https://tag-env-sustainability.cncf.io/blog/2024-wrap-up-cloud-native-sustainability-week-2023)

-## The CNCF Cloud Native Sustainability Week is YOU!
+## The CNCF Cloud Native Sustainability Week needs YOU!

 The success of the CNCF Sustainability Week relies on the contribution of passionate volunteers, and there are several ways you can help: